KohheePeace/coderhackers/docs/flutter-crud2a/16-create-user-in-firestore.md

+---
-## Step16 Create User in Firestore
+title: Step16 Create User in Firestore
+---

-### Why we need to create firestore user?
+## Why we need to create firestore user?
 Is firebase authentication user not enough?

 1. Firebase auth stores information **only about authentication**.
 2. We **want to store relationship** with **User** and **Post** in firestore.

-### Install Firestore package
+## Install Firestore package
 https://pub.dev/packages/cloud_firestore
 Please use this or above version.
 ```yaml
 cloud_firestore: ^0.13.0+1
 ```

-### Store user when they successfully registered.
+## Store user when they successfully registered.
 `lib/pages/register_page.dart`
 ```dart hl_lines="11 12 13 14 15 16 17 18 19 20"
 onPressed: () async {